rcarrata/istio-files/docs/mtls.md

 In Mode STRICT the connection is an mTLS tunnel (TLS with client cert must be presented).

 NOTE: It may take some time before the mesh begins to enforce PeerAuthentication object.
-Please wait and retry.
+Please wait couple of minutes.

 On the other hand, as we not enabled the automatic mTLS, and we have the PeerAuthentication to STRICT we need to create a DestinationRule resource for our application service.

-Create a destination rule to configure Maistra to use mTLS when sending requests to other services in the mesh.
+* Create a destination rule to configure Maistra to use mTLS when sending requests to other services in the mesh.

 ```sh
 oc get dr bookinfo-mtls -o jsonpath='{.spec}' | jq .